• Share this on:

 Why are sustainable materials important?

-Materials (fabrics) can generate a direct, negative impact at each stage of the garment lifecycle, from cultivation and production of fibres to garment end of life.
+Materials can have a direct negative impact at each stage of the garment lifecycle, from the cultivation and production of fibres to the garment’s end of life phase.

 Table 1: Negative impacts at each stage of the apparel-making process